terotests/Ranger/README.md

 # Automatically infixed math support

-It is easy to define new mathetmatical operations in the Lang.clj file or in modules.
+It is easy to define new mathematical operations in the Lang.clj file or in modules.
 However, some mathematical operations are automatically infixed for easier usage.
 Thus, instead of using common lips notation `(* 4 10)` you can use easier to read infixed `4 * 10` -syntax

 ## Boolean logic operators